tabokie/tabokie.github.io/_lists/ideas.md

 - We can evaluate the level of knowledge retainment of a system by how well it can decompress/restore lossy information.
   - Super-resolution imaging uses ML visual knowledge
   - Pixel art uses human visual knowledge
-  - [Bionic Reading](https://bionic-reading.com/) (a speed reading technique that only highlight word prefixes) takes advantage of language grammar and common combination of words
+  - [Bionic Reading](https://bionic-reading.com/) (a speed reading technique that only highlights word prefixes) takes advantage of language grammar and common combination of words
   - [LineByLine](https://www.linebyline.app/) (a memorization technique that strips part of word suffix), human memory is used to "decompress" the partial text
 - 对着镜子流口水，重力逆转了
 - git stash poop